adsric/docker-dev/README.md

 ## Using Docker (compose), for every day

-We use `docker-compose` to create the development environment for our projects.
-That's a utility provided by Docker to prepare a bundle of containers and those interactions (Ports, Volumes).
+We use `docker-compose` to create the environment for our projects, a utility provided by docker to prepare containers and those interactions (Ports, Volumes).

 #### `docker-compose.yml`: